Schedule Ohio Active Shooter Training Online with ALICE

-ALICE Training Institute is honored to provide Ohio active shooter training to hundreds of residents and organizations statewide, including businesses, government agencies, healthcare organizations and school districts.
-Our programs help empower individuals to take control of their own survival when faced with an active shooter incident.Get A Free Quote Today
+ALICE Training is honored to provide Ohio active shooter training to hundreds of residents and organizations statewide, including businesses, government agencies, healthcare organizations and school districts.
+Our programs help empower individuals to take control of their own survival when faced with an active shooter incident.Register for Your Online Training

-Contact ALICE Training Institute to Schedule Ohio Active Shooter Training
+Contact ALICE Training to Schedule Ohio Active Shooter Training Online

 1113 Medina Road Suite 700